 Just about everything on Earth is made from combinations of 92 different types of atoms.
 Matter can be uncombined substances made from one type of atom, known as elements, or combined as compounds or mixtures.

 An element is a substance that is made from one type of atom.
-The periodic table is a chart which organizes all the known elements.
-Elements have a wide range of different properties from hydrogen which is a colorless gas, to mercury which is a liquid metal at room temperature.
+The periodic table is a chart that organizes all the known elements.
+Elements have a wide range of different properties from hydrogen, which is a colorless gas, to mercury, which is a liquid metal at room temperature.
 Not all elements in the periodic table occur naturally on Earth.
 Some are created in a lab and only exist for fractions of a second.

 Evaporation is another method for separating soluble solids from a liquid.
 Table salt mixed with water is an example of a salt solution.
 In the evaporation process, the solution is heated so the water evaporates, leaving salt crystals in the bottom of the container.
 Water has a lower boiling point than salt, so the water evaporates first.

 Distillation can separate mixtures of liquids that have different boiling points.
 It works in a similar way to evaporation, but the evaporated vapor is collected and condensed back into a liquid.
-This method works due to the difference of varying boiling points.
+This method works because of the difference of varying boiling points.
 This method could be used to separate water and ink.
 Distillation is used in making some alcoholic drinks like whisky and vodka.

 Magnetism can also be employed to remove magnetic material from nonmagnetic material.
 An example of this is sorting iron from other metals at a recycling plant.

 Chromatography is a method used to separate some dissolved substances.
-It is often used for separating dyes and inks.
-It separates dissolved chemicals like dyes and inks due to a difference in solubility.
+It is often used for separating dyes and inks because of their differences in solubility.
 With simple paper chromatography, a spot of the ink or dye is placed near the bottom of a piece of absorbent paper.
 The paper is then lowered in a container of solvent so the line of the liquid is underneath the ink spot.
-As the solvent moves up the paper it takes some of the colored chemical with it.
+As the solvent moves up the paper, it takes some of the colored chemical with it.
 The different chemicals are spread out by different amounts.

 The Next Generation Science Standards push the importance of getting students to develop and use models to understand phenomena.
 In the real world, scientists will make models to aid their understanding of a system or part of a system.
 Models are used in Science to make predictions and communicate ideas or data to other people.
 There are a range of activities in this teacher guide that focus on that particular skill.
 Students will easily be able to create their own models of elements, compounds, and mixtures using the stick-and-ball smart item.
 This gives you a great opportunity to discuss the limitations of using models, giving students the opportunity to evaluate and refine them.